pitchmuc/aepp/docs/segmentation.md

 * prop : If you want to test a specific property of the result to filter the data.
             Ex: "audienceId==mytestAudienceId"
 * description : OPTIONAL : Filter audiences that contains that string in the description, case unsensitive.
+* retry : OPTIONAL : A parameter to try getting the audiences again if it returns an empty array.
+Define how many time to try.
+A buffer of 2 seconds is applied between each request.

 ### getAudience
 Retrieve a specific audience id.\